💡 Quick Answer

 5. Jammed Film

 Sometimes, film can get stuck inside the camera.
-This can happen if you shake the camera, use expired film, or the rollers get dirty.
+This can happen if you shake the camera, use expired film, or the rollers get dirty.- What happens?
+The camera tries to eject a photo, but it gets stuck, and the light blinks rapidly.

 - How to fix it?
 Open the film door in a dark room or cover it with a thick cloth, carefully remove the jammed film, and clean the rollers gently with a lint-free cloth.